Apperta-IXN-for-the-NHS/GOSH-FHIRworks2020-CarefulAI-Registration-/README.md

     ```
     sudo npm install -g http-server
     ```
-- Navigate to the **frontend** directory and start the application
+- Navigate to the **frontend** directory and start the application using

     ```
     npm run dev
     ```
-    then
+    then, in a new terminal tab, navigate back to the root directory and run
     ```
     http-server
     ```
-- Navigate to [http://localhost:8080](https://localhost:8080) to see the embedded iframe
+- Navigate to [http://localhost:8080/index.html](https://localhost:8080/index.html) to see the embedded iframe
 - The http-server is displaying the **index.html** page at the root of the package directory
+- To adjust the frame size adjust the width and height attributes in the iframe tag in **index.html**
 - You may add new .html pages (or modify index) to use the package in your website

 ## Scope of Functionality